Wizardsoft/PublicAPI.Samples/README.md

 **Note: If you do not pass the accept header the API will not give you access to the endpoint!**

 Refreshing a token To stop users going through the authorization process again when their access tokens expire, you can programmatically refresh them on their behalf using the refresh token endpoint.
-This is the same as the authorization endpoint (https://api.wizardsoft.com/core/connect/token), except you pass a grant type of 'refresh_token' in the query string instead:
+This is the same as the authorization endpoint (https://api.wizardsoft.com/core/connect/token), except you pass a grant type of 'refresh_token' in the request body instead:

 1. `client_id` - The API key provided to you by `Recruit Wizard`.
 2. `client_secret` - The API secret provided to you by `Recruit Wizard`.